The Wool Company story is a tale of wild boar, weedy fields, angora goats & cold feet...

 It only took a winter in our freezing, draughty stone farmhouse to discover the amazing benefits of mohair on our feet; the fleece from the angora goat.
 Mohair is much warmer than sheep's wool and being soft yet hardwearing, makes the perfect yarn for seriously comfortable and warm socks.
 The children didn't much appreciate Harry's reluctance to buy heating oil and became great fans of their "Momos", the Kid Mohair Explorer childrens socks we designed.
 These served multiple purposes of using the wonderfully soft baby angora fleece (from the goats' first shearing), keeping their little feet warm on cold slate, saving money and of course helping reduce our carbon footprint... and so The Wool Company was born.

-Everyone at The Wool Company are fans of natural fibres almost to the extent of being fanatical.
-This combined with our obsessive nature of discovering the most wonderful products, makes for a truly excitable team!
+We are all fanatical about natural fibres - hence our strapline The World's Finest Fibres™ which we hope really says what we are all about.
+This, combined with our obsessive nature of discovering the most wonderful products, makes for a truly excitable team!
 Sample products are greeted with much anticipation before being subjected to a tortuous examination and endless comparison.
 We strive to deliver the very highest quality in bedding, soft furnishings and clothing, that cannot readily be found elsewhere.

-We love sending out products that really do make a difference to our customers lives that they can truly enjoy for many, many years, giving a true meaning to “value for money” .
+We love sending out products that really do make a difference to our customers lives that they can truly enjoy for many years, giving a true meaning to “value for money”.

 One word sums up everything we do here: Quality – it is our compass that drives everything we do.
 Our customer services team are superbly knowledgeable and will help you in every aspect of your journey with us – before, during and after your purchase – we go the extra inch to help!